A System-Level Analysis of Conference Peer Review: Institutional Memory

-Our high-level goal is to understand how the parameters of the system, together with the conference's review policy decisions, affect the tradeoff between the conference quality and the review burden on the community.
-Given a fixed number and quality distribution of submissions, the conference's quality is increased by accepting more good and fewer bad papers.
-Distinguishing between good and bad papers more accurately requires more reviews, along with enticing self selection by authors.
+Our high-level goal is to understand how the parameters of the system, together with the conference's review policy decisions, affect the tradeoff between the conference quality, the review burden on the community, and the welfare of the authors.
+In particular, the tradeoffs between conference quality and each of the other two dimensions are particularly interesting. \footnote{We note that the three parties in the peer review system are usually the same researchers serving in different roles.
+Consequently, the tradeoffs among their utilities can be viewed as tradeoffs among different dimensions of the research field.} Given a fixed number and quality distribution of submissions, the conference's quality is increased by accepting more good and fewer bad papers.
+Distinguishing between good and bad papers more accurately requires more reviews, along with enticing self-selection by authors.

 We model the conference review process as a Stackelberg game between a top conference and the (homogeneous and strategic) authors (described in detail in \cref{sec:model}).
 The authors' papers have qualities (positive or negative) drawn from a commonly known distribution over a (finite or infinite) set; however, both the conference's reviewers and (in some of our analysis) the authors themselves only obtain imperfect signals about the quality of a paper.
 The conference's quality is the sum of qualities of the accepted papers, normalized by the total number of papers.
 The conference commits to a review and acceptance policy, which prescribes how many independent reviewers are assigned to each paper, and what the criteria for acceptance are.
 In \cref{sec:memory_policy}, we also study policies with ``institutional memory,'' including policies limiting the number of times a paper can be resubmitted, and policies requiring past reviews to be included with resubmissions.